SamStudio8/ffurf/README.md

 ffurf.add_config_key("my_secret_int", key_type=int, secret=True)
 ```

+You can specify a key_type which will be used to coerce any potential value for
+the key to the right type when stored.

 Keys can be marked as secret, which means that printing or `rich` printing the
 configuration will hide them.
 Keys can also be marked as partial_secret, which
 will print the last N characters when printing or `rich` printing.